-The MX30LFxG28AC supports the two-plane operation, the Status Enhanced Read command (78h) offers the alternative method besides the Status Read command to get the status of specific plane in the same NAND Flash device.
-The result information is outlined in Table 4.
+The 8Gb support the two-plane operation, the Status Enhanced Read command (78h) offers the alternative method besides the Status Read command to get the status of specific plane in the same NAND Flash device.
+The 8Gb has two dies in a package.
+The status enhance read command (78h) may output the status of ready/busy of selected die.

-The [SR]6 and SR[5] bits are shared with all planes.
+The SR[6] and SR[5] bits are shared with all planes of the selected die.
 However, the SR[0], SR[1], SR[3], SR[4] are for the status of specific plane in the row address.
 The Status Enhanced Read command is not allowed at power-on Reset (FFh) command, OTP enabled operation.